Amark18/Git-Cheat-Sheet/README.md

 # go inside project directory
 cd <repo-name>
 # <optional> set the remote url so when you push/pull, it goes to GitHub
-git remote set-url origin <remote-url>
+git remote add origin <remote-url>

 # TO COMMIT CHANGES
 # add files so that you can push to repo